bala2explore/NasaPicOfDayTask/README.md

 Kindly sync the project in android studio and run with emulator or device (Project build with : Android Studio Bumblebee | 2021.1.1 Canary 12)

+other notes:
+I validated the acceptance criteria 3, using app inspection tool in android studio and modified the date timestamp to previous date.

 Improvements:
 1) Introducing domain layer: